Bob Newton (footballer, born 1956)

 Robert Newton (born 23 November 1956) is an English footballer.
 Newton played as a striker for several clubs in the lower divisions of the English Football League during the 1970s and 1980s.
-He is most notable for his first five-year spell at Hartlepool United between 1977 and 1982, where he wrote himself into club history with his 48 goals in 150 league games.
-Popular with Hartlepool supporters, he was later voted as the club's 'Player of the 1980s'.
+He had a five-year spell at Hartlepool United between 1977 and 1982, where he scored 48 goals in 150 league games and was later voted as the club's 'Player of the 1980s'.

+Early life

+Robert Newton was born on 23 November 1956.
+His mother was a cleaner and his father was a lorry driver.

 Career

 Huddersfield Town

 Newton began his career at Huddersfield Town with the "Terriers" in 1973–74.
 Newton was named most valuable player in a world youth competition at 17, but suffered two severe injuries that took him off the field for more than two years.
-He spent four years at Huddersfield and left to join Hartlepool United in mid-1977.
+He spent four years at Huddersfield and left to join Hartlepool United in mid-1977 for a fee of £5,000.

 Hartlepool United

 He scored eight goals for Hartlepool in his debut season, including both goals in the club's shock 2–1 victory against Crystal Palace in the third round of the FA Cup.

-Off the field, Newton has had two car accidents, including one in 1978 in which his passenger, teammate Dave Wiggett, was fatally injured; he was sentenced to nine months in prison in 1979 after being found Guilty of causing death by reckless driving.
+Off the field, Newton has had two car accidents, including one in 1978 in which his passenger, teammate Dave Wiggett, was fatally injured; he was sentenced to nine months in prison in 1979 after being found guilty of causing death by reckless driving.
 After the incident he moved to the United States, playing for the New England/Jacksonville Tea Men in the North American Soccer League in 1980 and 1981.

-Newton returned to English football and was well received by fans at the Victoria Ground, and for three years formed a strike partnership with teammate Keith Houchen.
-In 1981–82, Newton and Houchen each had 18 goals and were Hartlepool's top scorers with Newton scoring a total of sixty goals with Hartlepool.
+Newton returned to English football and was well received by fans at the Victoria Ground, and for three years, formed a strike partnership with teammate Keith Houchen.
+In 1981–82, Newton and Houchen each had 18 goals and were Hartlepool's top scorers, with Newton scoring a total of sixty goals with Hartlepool.

 Port Vale

-In September 1982, Newton was transferred to Port Vale, where he went on to become the team's top scorer with 22 goals, while the club achieved promotion to Division Three.
+In September 1982, Newton was transferred to Port Vale for £15,000.
+He went on to become the team's top scorer with 22 goals, while the club achieved promotion to the Third Division.
 "Valiants" manager John McGrath nicknamed Newton and strike partner Ernie Moss as the "Kray twins" due to their dominance of opposition defenders.

 Chesterfield

 The following season, he joined his hometown club Chesterfield, with Martin Henderson and £8,000 going to Port Vale.
 Newton scored two goals on his debut on 15 October, in a 4–2 win over Rochdale.
 He spent two seasons at Saltergate and topped the Spireites' goalscoring chart in both seasons, forming a powerful front three with Phil Brown and Ernie Moss.
-After leaving Chesterfield Newton returned to Hartlepool in the summer of 1985 on the promise of better wages.
+After leaving Chesterfield, Newton returned to Hartlepool in the summer of 1985 for a fee of £17,500 on the promise of better wages.